 Barneveld Military Ridge Interconnection Project

-ATC is applying for state regulatory approval to construct a new 69,000-volt electric transmission line along U.S. Highway 18/151 from the Hooterville Substation, just west of the village of Barneveld, Wis. to County Trunk Highway JG, south of the village of Mount Horeb.
+ATC has received state regulatory approval to construct a new 69,000-volt electric transmission line along U.S. Highway 18/151 from the Hooterville Substation, just west of the village of Barneveld, Wis. to County Trunk Highway JG, south of the village of Mount Horeb.
 This portion of the proposed line would share the right-of-way and transmission structures with the forthcoming Cardinal-Hickory Creek Transmission Line Project.
 No new right-of-way is anticipated.
-As part of the project, ATC plans to construct a new 69-kV transmission line from U.S. Hwy 18/151, south of Mount Horeb to the existing Mount Horeb Substation.
-Depending on the route selected by the Public Service Commission of Wisconsin, both route options would share the existing right-of-way; only a small portion of new right-of-way would be needed from select landowners on the Y-136 route option (see project map).
+As part of the project, ATC plans to construct a new 69-kV transmission line from U.S. Hwy 18/151, south of Mount Horeb to the existing Mount Horeb Substation, which would share the existing right-of-way.

 - Substations – ATC will construct and interconnect a new substation called the Barneveld Substation.
 ATC also will interconnect the new Military Ridge Substation and the existing Mount Horeb and Hooterville substations to the new transmission facilities.

-- Transmission – A new 69,000-volt common route segment from the Hooterville Substation to County Trunk Highway JG will be approximately 11 miles and one of two route options connecting to the Mount Horeb Substation will be approximately 1- to 2- miles.
+- Transmission – A new 69,000-volt common route segment from the Hooterville Substation to County Trunk Highway JG will be approximately 11 miles and one route option connecting to the Mount Horeb Substation will be approximately 1 mile.

 Additional information can be found on this Public Service Commission of Wisconsin webpage or by searching the PSC site under docket number 137-CE-194.
-Depending on the route selected, the project cost will be approximately $14 million.
+The project cost will be approximately $14 million.